drcount-root/JavaScript-Concepts/Debouncing-And-Throttling/README.md

 ### Debouncing: if the diff betw 2 keystroke events is equal or greater than the time delay fixed, then its debouncing.

+### Debouncing is a programming pattern or a technique to restrict the calling of a time-consuming function frequently, by delaying the execution of the function until a specified time to avoid unnecessary CPU cycles, and API calls and improve performance.

 In JavaScript, debouncing is a technique used to limit the rate at which a function can fire.
 It is a way of ensuring that a function is not called more often than a certain time period, by postponing its execution.

 When a debounced function is invoked, it sets a timer and waits for a certain amount of time, called the "debounce time," before executing the function.
 If the function is called again before the timer expires, the previous timer is cancelled and a new one is set.
 This means that the function is only executed once, after the last call, after the debounce time has passed.